-There are two main styles of Thai massage that are known and practised nowadays in Thailand.
-The Southern style, practiced and taught originally at the Wat Pho temple in Bangkok (http://www.watpomassage.com/), and the Northern style practiced and taught originally at the “Old medicine Hospital Shivago Komarpaj foundation" in Chiang Mai (http://thaimassageschool.ac.th/).
+There are two main styles of Thai massage that are known and practiced nowadays in Thailand.
+The Southern style, practiced and taught originally at the Wat Pho temple in Bangkok (http://www.watpomassage.com/), and the Northern style practiced and taught originally at the “Old medicine Hospital Shivago Komarpaj foundation” in Chiang Mai (http://thaimassageschool.ac.th/).

 There are some differences between the two traditions, even though they actually use the same principles of work.
 The Southern style focuses primarily on the acupressure approach to stimulate and activate the energy lines, called “Sen”, and it is performed applying a stronger pressure; while Northern style is slower and more gentle even though it can still be a very strong massage at times.

 And how do you keep a present state of mind??
 The healing effects of Thai massage is definetely improved by the balanced state of mind of the practitioner.
-For these reasons we introduce the daily practice of Hatha yoga and Vipassana meditation into our training in order to learn to centre and eventually empty the mind.
+For these reasons we introduce the daily practice of Hatha yoga and Vipassana meditation into our training in order to learn to center and eventually empty the mind.

 Being a form of ancient healing practice in Thailand for over 2000 years, the very basic foundations of a proper attitude of mind and spirit lies in the Bhuddhist practice of developing the four divine dwellings of the mind, basically four noble mental states which are: